TAMPA HILLSBOROUGH HOMELESS INITIATIVE

 More than 350 people made Operation: REVEILLE a success including volunteers who staged and set up apartments in the week leading up to Operation: REVEILLE, planning committee members, volunteers, and on-site service providers and their staff.

 Special thanks to Ashley Furniture who donated and delivered all the furnishings for each of the apartments.

 Tampa / Hillsborough County Continuum of Care Monthly Meeting

-Please attend the monthly Homeless Coalition meetings on the first Thursday of every month to participate in developing the next steps to implement the plan and address gaps in services for individuals and families who are homeless.
+Please attend the monthly CoC meetings on the first Thursday of every month to participate in coordinating and developing housing and services for individuals and families who are homeless.

 2014 Homeless Count Data

 The 2014 Homeless Count in Hillsborough County was conducted on Thursday, February 27, 2014 between the hours of 4 a.m. and 11 p.m.
 More than 300 volunteers canvassed the streets, alleys, wooded areas and places where homeless people are known to gather for meals, services and housings.
 Data was also obtained from the UNITY Information Network, our CoC’s HMIS system.
 THHI utilized a process to de-duplicate responses to ensure an unduplicated count number as well as the SPSS (Situational Package for Social Sciences) to analyze the data.

 This year’s analysis of the data went beyond basic demographics and looked deeper into five subpopulations, exclusive of one another: